bebraw/colorjoe/README.md

 Add prepackaged `dist/colorjoe.js` and `css/colorjoe.css` to your page or use AMD to load the dependencies from `src/`.

+Note that you need to load [one.color](https://github.com/One-com/one-color) before using `colorjoe`.
+In case you are using RequireJS, shim it at your configuration so that it is bound to `onecolor`.

 ## Usage

 ```javascript